folio-org/docs/content/en/docs/Settings/Settings_invoices/Settings_invoices.md

 Click **Show credentials/Hide credentials** to show or hide the password.
 If you want to test the connection with the upload location, click **Test connection**.

-### Running a manual export

-Note: If you run a manual export, all vouchers created since the last export for the batch group will be exported and this process cannot be reversed.

-1. Click **Run manual export.**
-2. In the Run manual export dialog, click **Continue.** in the confirmation message.

 ## Settings > Invoices > Voucher number